 Is dental floss biodegradable?

 Plus, you also need to think about the packaging.
 Commercial floss typically comes in a plastic box which may or may not be recyclable, but is probably not reusable.
-Most brands of eco dental floss provide glass jar dispensers or other sustainable packaging, and many offer the option to purchase refills of just the floss, without the container.
+Most brands of eco dental floss provide glass jar dispensers or another sustainable packaging, and many offer the option to purchase refills of just the floss, without the container.

 Watch the short clip below to see what this type of floss looks like and how easy it is to refill: